kategumdev/StorytelClone/README.md

 ## Usage

 To run this project from within Xcode:
-> - Obtain your personal API KEY for Google Books API.
+  * Obtain your personal API KEY for Google Books API.
-> - In 'Edit scheme' of your project, choose 'Run' and add environmental property named GOOGLE_BOOKS_API_KEY.
+  * In 'Edit scheme' of your project, choose 'Run' and add environmental property named GOOGLE_BOOKS_API_KEY.

-The project is ready to be run.

 ## Showcase Video